unoplatform/uno/doc/articles/features/applicationdata.md

 ![Application Data and Preferences](../Assets/features/applicationdata/appdata.jpeg)

-To store persistent application-specifc data and user preferences, you can utilize the `Windows.Storage.ApplicationData` class in Uno Platform.
+To store persistent application data and user settings, you can utilize the `Windows.Storage.ApplicationData` class in Uno Platform.

 Legend
   - ✔️  Supported